2.2. Formats of a system

 2.2.2.
 HDF5 format

-/path/to/data.hdf5 is the path and
+/path/to/data.hdf5 is the file path and

-H2O is the key.
+/.
 There should be some data in the

 H2O group, such as